Kiga people: Bakiga in Southwestern Uganda

-Kakiga made his shields out of cattle skin.
-He enjoyed wrestling, dancing, hunting and keeping cattle.
-The most common figures of the few known Bungura Royals include: Muhanga (Mubanga), Rwabutare, Kamboji, Kabogo, Katumba, Katamujuna, Kahigyi, Bakunzi, Mbogo, Rwakasole, Mungura, Rwambogo.
-The Abungura, few as they are in the present day, are still the recognized Royal Clan of the Kiga Tribe and many live on outskirts of Kabale Town, were they enjoy their inherited wealth.
+Kakiga crafted shields from cattle hide and enjoyed wrestling, dancing, hunting, and cattle keeping.
+Prominent figures in the Bungura royal lineage include Muhanga (Mubanga), Rwabutare, Kamboji, Kabogo, Katumba, Katamujuna, Kahigyi, Bakunzi, Mbogo, Rwakasole, Mungura, and Rwambogo.
+Though few in number today, the Abungura remain the recognized royal clan of the Bakiga, with many living near Kabale Town where they maintain their inherited wealth.
+The Abungura, few as they are in the present day, are still the recognized Royal Clan of the Kiga Tribe and many live on outskirts of Kabale Town, were they enjoy their inherited wealthy.